 In providing the Services, we may be required to process Personal Information of individuals named in an insurance policy, or individuals that are beneficiaries of, or have made claims under, an insurance policy, or individuals who are involved in an incident giving rise to an insurance claim.
 We also process Personal Information of individuals who are employees, contractors and representatives of our clients.
 This privacy notice applies to any individual whose Personal Information we process in the course of providing the Services (each a “data subject” or “you“).

-This privacy notice describes how Willis Towers Watson collects and processes Personal Information in the course of providing the Services, and it applies to all Personal Information we collect or process about you.
+This privacy notice describes how Willis Towers Watson collects and processes Personal Information in the course of providing the Services, and it applies to all Personal Information we collect or process about you in relation to these Services.

 When we process your Personal Information, we act as controllers together with our client and we cooperate with our client in meeting our compliance obligations under the law.
 For example, it is the client’s responsibility to notify data subjects about the use of your Personal Information (as described in this privacy notice); to ensure the accuracy of the Personal Information they provide to us for processing; and to handle requests received from data subjects.